 Teaching and learning will be via interactive lectures, workshops, discussion groups, seminars, oral presentations, and practical work.
-Assessments will be written, oral and practical assignments such as essays, project reports and presentations.
+Assessments will be written such as essays, reports, policy briefs and practical assignments such as project reports and presentations.
 Intellectual skills are developed through the teaching and learning programme.
 Critical analysis and problem solving skills are embedded in all modules and are taught, developed and practised through debate, workshops and all forms of practical work.
 Experimental, research and design skills are further developed and practised through a broad range of coursework activities and project work.
 Written or verbal individual feedback is given on all work submitted.
 Critical thinking and problem solving skills are assessed through written and oral assignments.
 Experimental research and design skills are assessed in the dissertation.
 Practical skills are taught during workshop and practical sessions.
-Experimental design is taught in the Dissertation module and is embedded thought the topic via lectures and workshops, and practical work.
-Practical skills are assessed via the dissertation and in core modules 'Ecosystem services; Land-use and Waste Management' and 'The Science of Sustainable Food Production' as well as in some of the optional modules.
+Experimental design is taught in the Applied Research Design module.
+Practical skills are assessed via the dissertation and in core modules 'Ecosystems and Ecosystem Services' and 'Sustainable Food Production: techniques and practices' as well as in some of the optional modules.
 Transferable skills are taught, developed and practised through the teaching and learning programme.
-Numerical and statistical problem solving skills are taught on dissertation and in core modules 'Ecosystem services; Land-use and Waste Management' and 'The Science of Sustainable Food Production' as well as in some of the optional modules.
-Assessed through written and oral assessments.
+Numerical and statistical problem-solving skills are taught on Applied Research Design and in core modules "Ecosystems and Ecosystem Services' and 'Sustainable Food Production: techniques and practices' as well as in some of the optional modules.
+Assessed through written assessments.